siderolabs/talos/website/content/v1.8/talos-guides/configuration/disk-management.md

 ## Discovering Volumes

-Talos Linux watches all block devices and partitions on the machine.
+Talos Linux monitors all block devices and partitions on the machine.
-The information about all block devices, partitions, their type can be found in the `DiscoveredVolume` resource:
+Details about these devices, including their type, can be found in the `DiscoveredVolume` resource.

 ```bash
 $ talosctl get discoveredvolumes